-How to conduct your own market research before starting a business
+How to conduct market research for your business idea

 If you don’t know who you’re selling to, you may miss important acquisition opportunities.
 Market research helps you to uncover key information about your target market so that you can reach, engage and ultimately convert your ideal customers into buyers.

 The internet has made it easy for customers to find out information about brands online.
-The same is true for small business owners looking to figure out how to do market research before starting a business.
+The same is true for small business owners looking to figure out how to do market research for a business idea.

 Market research will help you to discover who your ideal customers are, where they hang out online or in-person and how and why they make purchasing decisions.
 Armed with this information, you can get in front of your ideal audience in the right place at the right time, thus grabbing their attention and motivating buying behaviour.